chrhlnd/streplace/README.md

 The scripts as they are now will only 'add' to the schema they won't ever delete anything I generally prefer this in practice if I need to delete something I end up making a 1 off script and run it in a controlled manner.

-The indented use is to create schema (structure / config data) structure.
+The intented use is to create schema (structure / config data) structure.
 Then version control the struct.tab files and the config.tab files, along with the grammer files and the tool binary.
 Then you can version control the structure of your db, and the config data just like normal code files.
 To deploy you run the 'streplace' command on all your files with the appropriate grammers generating the .sql scripts, then pipe them in to apply.
 You could also check in the scripts if you so desired, which might be appropriate if you're